What is CASL?

 As a CASL member, you are eligible to

 Already a member?
 Become more active in CASL by joining the Board.
-We meet the first Wednesday of September, October, December, February, April and June from 5 PM -7PM at Cheshire High School, 55 South Main Street, Cheshire CT.
+We meet the first Wednesday of school months, as indicated on the Board Meetings page.

-Join CASL today by completing the application form.
+Join CASL/Renew Membership by completing the application form.